Hyperbolic Random Forests: Introduction

 \section{Introduction}

-Machine learning in hyperbolic space is gaining more and more attention, and hyperbolic representations of data have already found success in numerous domains, such as natural language processing~\cite{nickel2017poincare,tai2022hyperbolic} computer vision~\cite{ahmad2022fisheyehdk,khrulkov2020hyperbolic,ghadimi2021hyperbolic}, graphs \cite{chami2019hyperbolic,liu2019hyperbolic,sun2021hyperbolic}, recommender systems \cite{sun2021hgcf}, and more.
+Machine learning in hyperbolic space is gaining more and more attention, and hyperbolic representations of data have already found success in numerous domains, such as natural language processing~\citep{nickel2017poincare,tai2022hyperbolic} computer vision~\citep{ahmad2022fisheyehdk,khrulkov2020hyperbolic,ghadimi2021hyperbolic}, graphs \citep{chami2019hyperbolic,liu2019hyperbolic,sun2021hyperbolic}, recommender systems \citep{sun2021hgcf}, and more.
 Hyperbolic space is a natural choice for data with a hierarchical structure due to the fact that the available space grows exponentially when moving away from the origin.
-Therefore, it can be seen as a continuous version of a graph-theoretical tree \cite{nickel2018learning}.
+Therefore, it can be seen as a continuous version of a graph-theoretical tree \citep{nickel2018learning}.

-With the rise of datasets embedded in hyperbolic space comes a need for algorithms that can successfully operate on them~\cite{cho2019large}.
-As a result, many methods specifically designed for hyperbolic space have been proposed that tackle a variety of machine learning tasks, such as clustering~\cite{monath2019gradient}, regression~\cite{marconi2020hyperbolic}, and classification~\cite{ganea2018nns,chien2021highly,cho2019large,pan2023provably,weber2020robust}.
+With the rise of datasets embedded in hyperbolic space comes a need for algorithms that can successfully operate on them~\citep{cho2019large}.
+As a result, many methods specifically designed for hyperbolic space have been proposed that tackle a variety of machine learning tasks, such as clustering~\citep{monath2019gradient}, regression~\citep{marconi2020hyperbolic}, and classification~\citep{ganea2018nns,chien2021highly,cho2019large,pan2023provably,weber2020robust}.

-Current hyperbolic classification algorithms, such as hyperbolic support vector machines~\cite{fan2023horocycle} or hyperbolic logistic regression~\cite{ganea2018nns} have shown promising results, but still struggle with complex datasets.
-In Euclidean space, there is a long history of success of tree-based random forest algorithms in this regard~\cite{caruana2006empirical,fernandez2014we}.
+Current hyperbolic classification algorithms, such as hyperbolic support vector machines~\citep{fan2023horocycle} or hyperbolic logistic regression~\citep{ganea2018nns}, have shown promising results, but still struggle with complex datasets.
+In Euclidean space, there is a long history of success of tree-based random forest algorithms in this regard, and they remain among the most popular learning algorithms for many data types~\citep{caruana2006empirical,fernandez2014we}.
 We argue that decision trees and, by extension, random forests are well-suited for hyperbolic space due to their shared hierarchical structure.
-However, to the best of our knowledge, no hyperbolic variant of random forests exists to date.
-We strive to fill this gap.

-Figure~\ref{fig:teaser} illustrates the need for a classifier that fits the underlying geometry, and the benefits of a hyperbolic tree-based classifier.
-Euclidean hyperplane splits (Figure~\ref{fig:teaser}(a)) are ineffective at capturing the structure of the data.
-In contrast, our hyperbolic splits (Figure~\ref{fig:teaser}(b)) are more appropriate for the data, where the nested splits clearly show how the smallest, yellow class is a subtree of the larger, green one.
+Figure~\ref{fig:teaser} illustrates the need for a classifier that fits the underlying geometry and the benefits of a hyperbolic tree-based classifier.
+Euclidean hyperplane splits (Figure~\ref{fig:teaser}(a/b)) are ineffective at capturing the structure of the data.
+In contrast, our hyperbolic splits (Figure~\ref{fig:teaser}(c)) are more appropriate, where the nested splits clearly show how the smallest green class is a subclass of the larger orange one.